TITLE 8: AGRICULTURE AND ANIMALS

 5) Has an open weep hole to permit moisture to escape.

-p) As of July 1, 2004 no container pressure relief device shall be used over 5 years after installation and in no instance no more than 7 years past the manufactured date.
+p) No container pressure relief device shall be used over 5 years past the manufactured date.
 Records shall be maintained that identify each container and indicate the date of installation for the pressure relief devices.
-If no date is specified, a pressure relief valve shall be replaced no later than five years following the date of its manufacture or last repair unless it has first been disassembled, inspected, repaired, and tested by the manufacturer, or by a qualified repair organization, in a manner such that the valve’s condition and performance is certified as being equivalent to the standards for the original valve.
-The data regarding repairs or reassembly shall be indicated by stamping the body or attaching a tag pertaining to the valve with the month and year to replace or re-certify.
+If no date is specified, a pressure relief valve shall be replaced no later than five years following the date of its manufacture or last repair unless it has first been disassembled, inspected, repaired and tested by the manufacturer, or by a qualified repair organization, in a manner such that the valve's condition and performance is certified as being equivalent to the standards for the original valve.
+The data regarding repairs or reassembly shall be indicated by stamping the body or attaching a tag pertaining to the valve with the month and year to replace or recertify.
+All facilities shall be in compliance with this subsection no later than December 31, 2020.